alejandro-castrillon/data-structures/README.md

 # data-structures
-A few classes to magage differents abstract data types coded in python
+A few classes to manage differents abstract data types coded in python